 The Council was, fortunately, well setup to be able to work from home before and so the move to home-working has had a relatively minor impact overall.
-The workload for some services has increased significantly due to the emergency action that it has had to take e.g. the Community Partnerships team have been working many external partners and the voluntary sector to provide extra services to residents; the Revenues and Benefits and Payments teams have seen their workload increase significantly with applying business rates relief and paying grants to businesses and in giving additional council tax relief to recipients of council tax support.
+The workload for some services has increased significantly due to the emergency action that it has had to take e.g. the Community Partnerships team have been working many external partners and the voluntary sector to provide extra services to residents; the Revenues and Benefits and Payments teams have saw their workload increase significantly with applying business rates relief and paying grants to businesses and in giving additional council tax relief to recipients of council tax support during 2020/21 and 2021/22.
+The government has continued to use local authorities to distribute support into 2022/23 with the £150 energy support payment distributed through the Council Tax system.

-The Council has reviewed its budget for 2020/21 and the Council approved a revised budget on 14 July 2020.
-The report estimated that the shortfall for the year could be £1.03 million.
-It is anticipated that this will be met from the Councils economic impact reserve.
-The Council will receive an update on the Council's financial position in the autumn.
-The Medium Term Financial Strategy (MTFS) will continue to be revised as the position evolves.
+The Council reviewed its budget for 2020/21 and the Council approved a revised budget on 14 July 2020.
+The report estimated that the shortfall for the year could be £1.03 million and the revised budget took preventative action to protect the Council's reserves position.
+Further detail on the 2020/21 year end position is provided in the 2020/21 draft Statement of Accounts.
+The Council's Medium Term Financial Strategy (MTFS) continues to be revised as the Council's funding position and calls on resources evolve.
+The Council has been able to maintain general balances at the minimum risk assessed level of £2.0m.